MERGE: Minimal Expression-Replacement GEneralization Test for Natural Language Inference: Introduction

-\begin{enumerate} \item Are NLI models robust against minimal variants of NLI problems? \item How reliable is our methodology for \textbf{automatically} obtaining variants of NLI problems? \item Do factors such as the likelihood, word class, semantic plausibility, or the MLM of replacement words influence performance? \end{enumerate}
+We aim to answer the following questions in the context of NLI: (i) How reliable is our methodology for automatically obtaining variants? (ii) How well do NLI models and LLMs generalize to minimal variants? (iii) To what extent do factors like the word class or the source MLMs influence model performance?

-Our contributions are the following: \begin{enumerate}[itemsep=-2pt] \item We present a model- and dataset-agnostic methodology to test generalizability using the simplest, model-friendliest minimal changes to create reasoning-preserving NLI variants. \item We evaluate multiple models on our variants, with results of poor generalization and oversensitivity to label-preserving minimal changes. \item We show that data generation with MLMs does not favor the same NLI models when evaluated, and that the number of unique variants in a variant dataset affects models' scores more than other quality control criteria.